meng-ucalgary/seng-637-assignment-4/Assignment4-ReportTemplate.md

   ![Range_Mutants_Statistics_After](images/Range_Mutant_Statistics_After.png)

+  Below is the coverage of each method calculated manually for the Range class after adding test cases.
+As we could not improve scores significantly test cases for two additional methods were also created.
   | Method                                   | Survived | Killed | Total | Coverage % |
   | ---------------------------------------- | -------- | ------ | ----- | ---------- |
   | `Range.isNaNRange()`                     | 10       | 33     | 43    | 76.74      |